Tag: questions

 It could be you, who forgot to bring your facemask.
 Perhaps you forgot your wallet.
 Maybe you left your keys in the car.
 Maybe you didn’t polish your shoes before that critical meeting or job interview.

 Neglect is easy.
 That is part of the great problem with it.
-Once one begins the walk down the road of neglect, it is often very hard to even to the starting point.
+Once one begins the walk down the road of neglect, it is often very hard to return even to the starting point.

 ※Questions※